 “Excuse me, my lady, but I haven’t found this conversation fun at all.”

-“That’s, my dear, because you’ve not received any training at all.”
+“That’s, my dear because you’ve not received any training at all.”
 She looked at me and she smiled slightly.
 I noticed the weight of Worf moved, somehow, he was not laying next to my feet anymore.
 “You can go now.
 We’ll talk more next week.
-I think you already know were the door is.”
+I think you already know where the door is.”

-With the time and more conversations with this prodigious woman I discovered a few interesting things like: it seems it was my naive character the one which make her loose her temper and composure, but a few more things about fantastic beings also.
+With the time and more conversations with this prodigious woman, I discovered a few interesting things like it seems it was my naive character the one which makes her loose her temper and composure, but a few more things about fantastic beings also.

-For incredible that it could result to you, a Chirpywangler is not the thing which eats your socks, that is called a Sokten and despite that small troubles which it creates it is quite inoffensive.
-Chirpywanglers, in other hand, are treacherous, evil and cunning.
+For incredible that it could result to you, a Chirpywangler is not the thing which eats your socks, that is called a Sokten and despite those small troubles which it creates it is quite inoffensive.
+Chirpywanglers, on another hand, are treacherous, evil and cunning.
 They are also quite disgusting.

 If someone is not well trained or does not have an open vision mind they are easily confused by extreme ugly Egyptian cats.
 However, that is the natural disguise that a Chirpywangler adopts to start to fool everybody whom it considers its victim.